zucy-9704/mcb185_homework/participation.md

 	+ introduced myself to Malik Hasaan
 	+ asked a question in class
 - Week 2
+	+ Introduced myself to Orlando
+	+ attended class on Tuesday
 - Week 3
 - Week 4
 - Week 5